qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 ## Summary

 We have walked you through an example of how we have applied the Hexagonal Architecture pattern to a Vue.js based front end application.
+We focused on a particular user need, _create a diagnostic session_.
 We have shown example code of primary adapters (the UI components), domain code (state & view logic using plain old JavaScript objects), and secondary adapters (code that calls APIs and maps data).

 We do not pose this as a best practice.
-Instead, we made a series of considerations, trade-offs and design decisions informed by our experience with front end code and hexagonal architecture, and guided by different concerns we ran into when developing our application.
+Instead, we made a series of considerations, _trade-offs_ and _design decisions_ informed by our experience with front end code and hexagonal architecture, and guided by different concerns we ran into when developing our application.
 Our journey is probably more valuable to you than the specific code that came from it.

-In a next post, we will elaborate how we structure the domain code.
+In a follow-up post, we will elaborate how we structure the domain code.
 This is especially relevant when your front end component grows and you are looking for ways to reduce complexity.

 _Credits: many thanks to Willem for editing and helping improve this post._